Doubts plague Europe's pledge for banking union

 “It’s about money and having access to taxpayers’ resources.
 There is a risk it will be half-baked if it does not have a fiscal backstop.”

-In Cyprus, German Finance Minister Wolfgang Schaeuble warned that handing oversight to the ECB was not in itself sufficient to allow for direct recapitalization, casting doubt on how straightforward the process will be.
+In Cyprus, German Finance Minister Wolfgang Schaeuble warned that handing oversight to the ECB was not in itself sufficient to allow for direct recapitalisation, casting doubt on how straightforward the process will be.

 Germany’s reticence is understandable.
 Banks in the eurozone’s weakest countries have made trillions of euros of loans to consumers, business, governments, banks and other institutions that may not be able to repay.